Education in Nigeria: State-sponsored secondary schools

 State-owned secondary schools are funded by the respective state government and are not comparable to Federal government colleges.
 Although, education is supposed to be free in the majority of the state-owned institutions, students are required to purchase books, uniforms and pay for miscellaneous things costing them an average of fifty thousand naira in one academic year.
-Some state-owned secondary schools were once regarded as elite colleges because of the historically high educational standard and alumni who have become prominent citizens and successful in various careers.
-However, the ranking of these institutions has since dropped for myriad reasons, including budget issues and the arrival of some privately owned institutions who compete for staff and students.
+Some state-owned secondary schools were once regarded as elite colleges because of the historically high educational standard and alums who have become prominent citizens and successful in various careers.
+However, the ranking of these institutions has since declined for myriad reasons, including budget constraints and the emergence of privately owned institutions that compete for staff and students.

 Teacher qualifications at state schools

-Teachers in state-owned institutions usually have a National Certificate of Education or a bachelor's degree, but this is not always the case and varies widely between regions, states and even local areas for reasons which include availability of qualified teachers willing to work in certain areas as well as remuneration rates.
-Many state run schools are understaffed due to low state budgets, lack of incentives and irregularities in payment of staff salaries.
-As a result, many state secondary schools in Nigeria are served with unqualified teachers who end up not being able to properly educate or motivate their students.
+Teachers in state-owned institutions usually have a National Certificate of Education or a bachelor's degree, but this is not always the case and varies widely between regions, states, and even local areas for reasons which include availability of qualified teachers willing to work in certain areas as well as remuneration rates.
+Many state-run schools are understaffed due to low state budgets, lack of incentives, and irregularities in payment of staff salaries.
+As a result, many state secondary schools in Nigeria are staffed by unqualified teachers who are unable to educate or motivate their students properly.

-Private, religious and independent secondary schools
+Private, religious, and independent secondary schools

-Private secondary schools in Nigeria tend to be quite expensive with average fees ranging from a few hundred thousand naira to several million naira annually.
-Fees have also been rapidly increasing, as much as 50-70% in 2024.
+Private secondary schools in Nigeria tend to be quite expensive, with average fees ranging from a few hundred thousand naira to several million naira annually.
+Fees have also been increasing rapidly, by as much as 50-70% in 2024.
 At least one school reportedly charges 30 million naira.

-These schools tend to have smaller classes (approximately ten to twenty students per class), modern equipment and a better learning environment.
-As a result of larger budgets, these institutions are able to pay better salaries and attract teachers possessing at least a bachelor's degree in a specific course area and are sometimes supported with continuing education of workshops or short-term programs on a regular basis.
+These schools tend to have smaller classes (approximately 10 to 20 students per class), modern equipment, and a better learning environment.
+As a result of larger budgets, these institutions can pay better salaries and attract teachers possessing at least a bachelor's degree in a specific course area and are sometimes supported with continuing education of workshops or short-term programs regularly.

-Religious and parochial schools such as those affiliated with Catholic, Methodist and Baptist churches were historically less expensive than other private schools.
+Religious and parochial schools such as those affiliated with Catholic, Methodist, and Baptist churches were historically less expensive than other private schools.
 However, schools sponsored by some recently established denominations and independent churches can be quite expensive.